Joshndroid/docker-freetube/README.md

 # I have no real use for the arm64 so i have removed building it.
 # TBH I am using this as a learning experience.
 # linuxserver.io are amazing at what they do and really deserve everyone's support
-# I moved over to their 'Selkies' base images.
+# I moved over to their 'Selkies' base images branch.
 # I will likely remove various links mainly to avoid confusion.

 [![linuxserver.io](https://raw.githubusercontent.com/linuxserver/docker-templates/master/linuxserver.io/img/linuxserver_medium.png)](https://linuxserver.io)